What should I do with my kids?

 What should I wear?

 We hope you'll wear whatever makes you comfortable.
-You'll find plenty of people dressed casually (jeans, polo shirts) and others dressed a little snazzier (slacks, dresses, skirts).
+You'll find plenty of people dressed casually (jeans, polo shirts) and others a bit more dressed up (slacks, dresses, skirts).
 Just come as you are.

 What is a Worship Service like?

 Covenant URC's worship service may strike you as a bit unusual at first.
 More than merely traditional or old fashioned, the liturgy of Covenant URC's worship service is traditional in nature and patterned after that of John Calvin’s 16th Century worship service in Geneva, Switzerland.

 Elements of the worship service, such as the recitation of the Apostle’s Creed and the Lord’s prayer and singing from the Psalter Hymnal have been part of worship services in Protestant churches for centuries and only in recent years have been excluded.
 We have brought them back into our worship for very good reasons.
 Those reasons follow in this explanation of the various parts of our liturgy:

 What is the Catechism Service like?

 We live in an anti-intellectual day that is more interested in how we feel than what we think.
 Increasingly, it is being noticed that the American church is an ignorant church, almost completely uninformed of the great doctrines of the faith.
 Many Christians have bled and died for the faith “once delivered to the saints;” the very faith that many of us are unaware.
 The Catechism Service is a serious attempt to reclaim the content of the faith in a systematic and orderly manner.
 Each Lord’s Day (Sunday), the instruction is focused on one of the foundational truths of our salvation in Christ, found in The Heidelberg Catechism, The Belgic Confession and Cannons of Dort.
 One of the questions is, “What is true faith?”
 Do you know the answer?